memfault/interrupt/_posts/2019-12-17-zero-to-main-rust-1.md

 ### Programming without Compromise

 Earlier I mentioned that Rust brings convenience without compromise.
-To demonstrate this, let's take a quick look at size and total contents of our code once we compile for `opt-level = "s"`, which is equivalent to `-Os` in C or C++:
+To demonstrate this, let's take a quick look at the size and total contents of our code once we compile for `opt-level = "s"`, which is equivalent to `-Os` in C or C++:

 ```
 arm-none-eabi-size target/thumbv7em-none-eabihf/release/from-scratch